Narrow Down Your Choice in 30 secs!

 Other than that the only other difference is the presence of a blue-glow night light on the BB-2000 – useful for middle of the night toilet visits.
 It illuminates the small side control panel with buttons for posterior and feminine wash.

-The Bio Bidet BB-1700 and the BB-2000 are both excellent bidet seats, though a bit on the higher-end pricewise.
+The Bio Bidet BB-1700 and the BB-2000 (I’m using the BB-2000 at home – read my full review here) are both excellent bidet seats, though a bit on the higher-end pricewise.
 If they’re within your budget, you can’t go wrong with either.
 Simply decide whether you prefer an attached control panel or a remote control and then order.
 Simple!